webmaxru/pwatter/README.md

 ```bash
 ng serve
 ```
 2. Open [http://localhost:4200/](http://localhost:4200/).
-You should see the page with `PWAatter` header.
+You should see the page with `PWAtter` header.
 3. "Ctrl-C" to stop the app.

 ## Creating a production build and serving it via external web server